betaflight/betaflight.com/docs/wiki/guides/current/FAQ.md

 You still have the full yaw control when using stick input.

 But anyway I am still surprised that your gear suffers from jump.
-I would say that small...and powerfull x quads would typically not suffer from jumps." - Boris B
+I would say that small...and powerful x quads would typically not suffer from jumps." - Boris B

 ## How should I configure the FailSafe system ?